Packstations / Poststations

 • Forms are clearly labeled.

-• Links and buttons are clearly labeled.
+• Links and buttons are labeled.

 • Poststations use sound cues to convey key information.
 For example, when a locker opens, the Poststation makes a clicking sound so that the right locker is easy to find.